Bankruptcy Lawyer Long Island

 Just a quick review of these exemptions and you will see how important it is to select an attorney who knows which set of exemptions will provide the debtor with maximum protection.

 Chapter 13 (Reorganization)

-In a Chapter 13 case, the Debtor is reorganizing his or her debt while protected by the Automatic Stay.
-A Debtor will file a “plan” showing how past debts will be paid over a maximum 60 month period (5 years).
-These monthly payments will be made to a Court appointed Chapter 13 Trustee, who is a disbursing agent for plan payments.
-The most important thing about a Chapter 13 case is that it allows the Debtor to keep valuable property.
-Chapter 13 is most commonly used when a Debtor falls behind on mortgage payments.
-A Chapter 13 permits the Debtor to pay the mortgage arrears to a Chapter 13 Trustee while making current mortgage payments to the bank.
+In a Chapter 13 case, the debtor is reorganizing his or her debt while protected by the Automatic Stay.
+A debtor will file a “plan” showing how past debts will be paid over a maximum 60 month period (5 years).
+These monthly payments will be made to a Court appointed Chapter 13 Trustee, who is a disbursing agent for your plan payments.
+The most important thing about a Chapter 13 case is that it allows the debtor to keep valuable property.
+Chapter 13 is most commonly used when a debtor falls behind on mortgage payments.
+A Chapter 13 permits the debtor to pay the mortgage arrears to a Chapter 13 Trustee while making current mortgage payments to the bank.
 While the plan is being paid, the bank is prevented from beginning or continuing foreclosure proceedings.

 What Property Can I Keep In Chapter 13?

-In a Chapter 13 you are most likely to keep all property that you own since a Chapter 7 Trustee is not liquidating non-exempt assets to pay creditors.
+In a Chapter 13 you are most likely to keep all property that you own since a Chapter 13 Trustee does not liquidate non-exempt assets to pay creditors.